umaryusuf11/MockingCardGameStart/README.md

   * Easy after previous - Test name createComputerPlayers for a list of three names and check the name of the third computer player is correct
   * Easy - Test name createComputerPlayersSize to see three players have been created
 * Create a test for createHumanPlayer
-  * Easy - Test name createHumanPlayer
+  * Easy - Test name createHumanPlayer, check the name of the human player
 * Create a test for initiatePlayers
-  * Easy - Test name initiatePlayers
+  * Easy - Test name initiatePlayers, check the number of players created
 * Create a test for play
-  * Moderate - Test name play, think about the play while condition
+  * Moderate - Test name play, think about the play while condition, try to run the game end to end

 ## Game.BlackJack
 * Create a test for "play", so an end to end test